shanmo/shanmo.github.io/_posts/22-05-30-sagemaker.md

 - Autopilot is capable of handling datasets up to 5 GB.
 - Autopilot can take a long time to explore the data and create the models, for example the process for this demo is 1-4 hours long.
+- Canvas is using AutoML under the hood, Canvas just provides a interface where less code is required.

 Amazon SageMaker Autopilot takes care of preprocessing your data for you.
 You do not need to perform conventional data preprocssing techniques such as handling missing values, converting categorical features to numeric features, scaling data, and handling more complicated data types.